csaravanan2607/Automatic-Light-control-using-Arduino-Controller/README.md

-# Automatic Light Controller using LDR and Arduino UNO controller.
+# Automatic Light Controller using LDR and Arduino UNO controller

 ##  AIM :